Workspaces

 Arrow keys

-+ or + moves to the previous or next workspace in sidebar order.
+Ctrl + or Ctrl + moves to the previous or next workspace in sidebar order.

 Number shortcuts